-We now close this section with Fig. \ref{fig:w} which shows the evolution of $w(z)$ with its 68\% CL region for all the Pad\'{e} parametrizations, taking into account the constraints from two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB in the spatially flat universe (see Table~\ref{tab:flat}) and non-flat universe (see Table~\ref{tab:non-flat}).
-Focusing on the flat case (graphs in the upper panel of Fig. \ref{fig:w}), our first observation is that the inclusion of CMB with SN+BAO+BBN+$H(z)$ significantly affects the parameter space.
-For SN+BAO+BBN+$H(z)$, the mean curves of $w(z)$ in the high redshift regime irrespective of the parametrizations strictly lie in the quintessence regime, however, $w(z) < -1$ is also allowed within 68\% CL (except for SPad\'{e}-I).
-While for SN+BAO+BBN+$H(z)$+CMB (flat case), we see that within 68\% CL, $w(z)$ allows both the quintessence and phantom regimes, although the mean curves of $w(z)$ for all the parameterizations lie in the quintessence regime.
+We now close this section with Fig. \ref{fig:w} which shows the evolution of $w(z)$ with its 68\% CL region for all the Pad\'{e} parameterizations, taking into account the constraints from two combined datasets, namely, SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB in the spatially flat universe (see Table~\ref{tab:flat}) and nonflat universe (see Table~\ref{tab:non-flat}).
+Focusing on the flat case (the upper panel of Fig. \ref{fig:w}), our first observation is that the addition of CMB to SN+BAO+BBN+$H(z)$ significantly affects the parameter space.
+For SN+BAO+BBN+$H(z)$, the mean curves of $w(z)$ in the high-redshift regime irrespective of the parameterizations strictly lie in the quintessence regime, but $w(z) < -1$ is also allowed within the 68\% CL (except for SPad\'{e}-I).
+For SN+BAO+BBN+$H(z)$+CMB (flat case), we see that within the 68\% CL, $w(z)$ allows both the quintessence and phantom regimes, although the mean curves of $w(z)$ for all the parameterizations lie in the quintessence regime.
 One can further notice that the mean curve of $w(z)$ for SPad\'{e}-I almost mimics $w(z) =-1$.
-We now turn to the lower panel of Fig. \ref{fig:w} which corresponds to the non-flat case.
-Comparing again both the graphs in the lower panel, our first observation is that the inclusion of CMB with SN+BAO+BBN+$H(z)$ similarly affects the parameter space, but not significantly, as observed in the flat case (see the upper panel of Fig. \ref{fig:w}).
-In this case, we see that for SPad\'{e}-I, high redshift evolution of $w(z)$ remains quintessential at more than 68\% CL irrespective of the combined datasets, while for Pad\'{e}-I, although the mean curve of $w(z)$ remains in the quintessential regime for both the combined datasets, but within 68\% CL region, phantom nature of $w(z)$ is not ruled out.
-However, on the other hand, Pad\'{e}-II exhibits some different results: for SN+BAO+BBN+$H(z)$, evolution of $w(z)$ in the high redshift regime remains in the phantom regime at more than 68\% CL, and with decreasing $z$, $w(z)$ approaches to the cosmological constant boundary; for SN+BAO+BBN+$H(z)$+CMB, the mean curve of $w(z)$ remains in the phantom regime, but it marginally allows $w(z) =-1$.
+We now turn to the lower panel of Fig. \ref{fig:w} which corresponds to the nonflat case.
+Comparing again the two graphs in the lower panel, our first observation is that the addition of CMB to SN+BAO+BBN+$H(z)$ similarly affects the parameter space, but not significantly, as observed in the flat case (see the upper panel of Fig. \ref{fig:w}).
+In this case, we see that for SPad\'{e}-I, the high-redshift evolution of $w(z)$ remains quintessential at more than the 68\% CL irrespective of the combined datasets, while for Pad\'{e}-I, although the mean curve of $w(z)$ remains in the quintessential regime for both the combined datasets, but within the 68\% CL region, a phantom nature of $w(z)$ is not ruled out.
+On the other hand, Pad\'{e}-II exhibits some different results: for SN+BAO+BBN+$H(z)$, evolution of $w(z)$ in the high-redshift regime remains in the phantom regime at more than the 68\% CL, and with decreasing $z$, $w(z)$ approaches the cosmological constant boundary; for SN+BAO+BBN+$H(z)$+CMB, the mean curve of $w(z)$ remains in the phantom regime, but it marginally allows $w(z) =-1$.